koendv/bmp/README.md

 ### DAP in micropython scripts

-`dap.process(request, response)` executes DAP requests from micropython.
+Execute DAP requests from micropython:

+    dap.process(request, response)

-- *request* and *response* are 64-byte string, bytes or bytearray objects
+- *request* and *response* are 64-byte string, *bytes* or *bytearray* micropython objects
-- `dap.process` returns *True* if *response* contains a DAP response packet that needs to be sent
+- `dap.process` returns *True* if *response* contains a DAP response packet
-- `dap.process` returns *False* if *response* does not need to be sent (e.g. if request was a DAP 'transfer abort', which does not generate a response.)
+- `dap.process` returns *False* if *response* does not contain a DAP response packet (e.g. if request was a DAP 'transfer abort', which does not generate a response.)

 ```
 >>> bmp.deinit()